-The Bank will verify household income for all homeownership units by reviewing: 1) Calculation of Income Worksheet documenting household income; and, 2) Third-party documentation verifying household income.
-Sampling will typically occur prior to project completion when funds are requested for disbursement.
-At its discretion, the Bank may conduct additional sampling during initial monitoring.
+The Bank will verify household income for all homeownership units by reviewing: 1) Calculation of Income Worksheet documenting household income; 2) Third-party documentation verifying household income; and, 3) if applicable, recorded retention document.
+Sampling will occur when funds are requested for disbursement.
 The Bank will review the following documentation for a minimum of 10%, and not less than three, of the completed units in a project:

-- Copy of the filed retention document; - Property settlement statement for transactions including home purchase; - Property appraisal for transactions including home purchase; - Documentation of scope of work and cost of construction or rehabilitation if applicable; - Additional documentation at the discretion of the Bank based on project type and commitments in the AHP application. - New Construction or Rehabilitation Escrow b) Rental Projects
+- Property settlement statement for transactions including home purchase; - Property appraisal for transactions including home purchase; - Documentation of scope of work and bid estimates;

+- Additional documentation at the discretion of the Bank based on project type and commitments in the AHP application. - New Construction or Rehabilitation Escrow